Kipras-Skeirys/project_shush/README.md

 ### __File architecture and database scheme__

-#### process.php
-Is the brain of the whole operation.
+**process.php -** is the brain of the whole operation.
 It is responsible for creating new chat sessions, dealing with messages and user status.
 ![alt text](demo-assets/process-php-code.png "process-php-code")
->process.php prieview

-#### chat.php
-Is the only PHP code that is outside process.php.
+**chat.php -** is the only PHP code that is outside process.php.
 It is responsible for authenticating or creating a new user and re-directing him to the right place.

-**script.js** - is responsible for both pre-app and in-app and is a mishmash of ajax requests and code for better interactiveness.
+**script.js -** is responsible for both pre-app and in-app and is a mishmash of ajax requests and code for better interactiveness.
 ![alt text](demo-assets/javascript-code.png "javascript-code")
-> script.js prieview

 **Database** - I am fully aware that this DB scheme design isn’t the best, but as this is the first time for me working with a database this will do.
 ![alt text](demo-assets/database-scehem-noBG.png "database-scheme")